Digital Photography Tips, Tutorials and Resources

 Offer your services free-of-cost or at a low price to grow your portfolio for a good cause.
 However, listen to your intuition and don’t allow anyone to pressure you into offering your services for free.
 If it is the right opportunity, you will feel good about it.

-We hope this article has helped you to learn how to market your photography business.
+Once you feel you’ve got enough to establish your portfolio raise your prices to market level based on your experience.
 You may also want to check out our guide on how to set your photography prices.